International-Data-Spaces-Association/IDSA-Rulebook/documentation/3_Functional_Requirements.md

 protocol, as well as an ontology that describes the semantics of the attributes.

-The format of the PSD can be defined through the DSA and may be a part of the membership policies for the data space.
+The format of the PSD can be defined through the DSGA and may be a part of the membership policies for the data space.
 In many cases, the format and ontology of the PSD also depend on the selected trust anchors and trust framework.
 For example, a data space that wants to use Gaia-X as a